phuang1024/piano_video/docs/blog/render_jobs.rst

 *Updated August 10, 2021*

 In order to be easily extensible, I will develop the rendering process with *jobs*:
-Jobs will be included in *Job Slots*, which are specific to each Video class.
+Jobs will be included in *Job Slots*, which are specific to each Video class instance.

 * ``init``: Prepare for rendering
 * ``intro``: Text introduction